090988ansarikashif/hello-world/Installation-on-RHEL-7---CentOS-7.md

 workers = 4
 socket = 127.0.0.1:8888

+# The right granted on the created socket
+chmod-socket = 666

 # Plugin to use and interpretor config
 single-interpreter = true
 master = true
 plugin = python
+lazy-apps = true
+enable-threads = true

 # Module to import
 module = searx.webapp